 There is something to see everywhere.
 And everything moves.
 Sure, you’d expect the trains to run on a model railway, and they do.
 But the cars drive down the street.
 Cable cars whisk skiers to the tops of mountains to ski.
 And the skiers can go down the hill.
 And some people move.
 And the rollercoaster goes on thrilling rides.
 And ships sail across water.
 And the airplanes at the airport take off…and land.

-Every 15 minutes, the day becomes night and Miniature Wonderland can be experienced in a whole new way.
+Every 15 minutes, the day becomes night and the whole exhibition can be experienced in a whole new way.
 All of the trains, cars and buildings have lights, which come on.
 And the streetlights actually light up.
 And the car headlights turn on.

-The attention to detail at Miniature Wonderland is something I never would have dreamed possible.
+The attention to detail is something I never would have dreamed possible.
 When I spent the summer of 1984 working away in the basement on my model railway, this is exactly what I thought I was creating.
 Somewhere along the way, I gave up on model trains.

 But I’m thrilled somebody didn’t give up on train sets.
-Miniature Wonderland is what happens when you follow your dreams.
+This place is what happens when you follow your dreams.
 And it’s absolutely awesome to visit!